 Approved grants are specific to the project as identified in the application, and grant funds are not transferable to other projects.
-Approval from Provincial Fuel Management Working Group will be required for any significant variation from the approved project.
+Approval from the Strategic Wildfire Prevention Working Group will be required for any significant variation from the approved project.

 To propose changes to an approved project, approved applicants are required to submit: